pwjablonski/cn-sta-pitch/HOWTOGUIDE.md

 ## Lesson Plan

 Open up the `README.md` file.
-The lesson plan will detail Teacher Prep, Resources, Potential Misconceptions
+The lesson plan will detail Teacher Prep, Resources, as well as Potential Misconceptions

 ## Accessing the Slide Show

 To view the slide show from your glitch project page simply press the `🕶️show` button at the top of your screen.
-Then press `In a new window`.
+Then press `In a New Window`.
 You're all set!

-## Using the Slide Show
+## Navigating the Slide Show

-You've got this!
 Just use the key board arrows or the arrows in the bottom right corner to flip through the slides.
 The slide show also has some great presentation features you can take advantage of.

 - **Speaker Notes** - Press `S` on the Keyboard